-Participants and recruitment.
-Five hundred and two British people (248 women, 252 men, Mage= 37.83, SD= 12.47) were recruited via Prolific - an online participant recruitment platform.
+Five hundred two British people (248 women, 252 men, $M{\text{age}} = 37.83$ , SD = 12.47) were recruited via Prolific - an online participant recruitment platform.
 Each participant completed the online experiment in exchange for a fee (£0.90 each).
-After exclusions (see pre-registration), we were left with an effective sample of 489 participants (243 women, 246 men, Mage= 37.92, SD= 12.45).
+After exclusions (see pre-registration), we were left with an effective sample of 489 participants (243 women, 246 men, $M{\text{age}} = 37.92$ , SD = 12.45).
+The full dataset is available in ESM 5.

-Design and procedure.
+Design and Procedure

 Participants were randomly assigned to complete one of the four versions of the questionnaire.
-Depending on condition, participants either indicated their agreement with statements expressing the idea that heterosexual identity was fragile in (1) men or (2) women, or that gay identity was fragile in (3) men or (4) women.
-Therefore, our experiment was a 2 (Condition: fragile heterosexual identity items vs. fragile gay identity items) x 2 (Target gender: male vs. female) x 2 (Participant gender: men vs. women) between-participants factorial design.
+Depending on the condition, participants either indicated their agreement with statements expressing the idea that heterosexual identity was fragile in (1) men or (2) women, or that gay identity was fragile in (3) men or (4) women.
+Therefore, our experiment was a 2 (Condition: fragile heterosexual identity items vs. fragile gay identity items) $\times$ 2 (Target gender: male vs. female) $\times$ 2 (Participant gender: men vs. women) between-participants factorial design.